Does your skin get progressively shinier or greasier as the day wears on?

 Many cosmetic claims for oily skin are skew whiff; many don’t ring true.

-So join us, as we look at oily skin remedies that many commercial skincare products claim to provide.
+So join us as we investigate these so-called oily skin remedies that many commercial skincare products claim to provide.

 The myth behind commercial oily skin remedies

-Ingredients such as Acetone and Alcohol will help to remove excess oil from the skin’s surface, and this does have a temporary tightening and cooling effect on the skin, but in reality, what is really happening is that the formula is acting as a skin irritant, causing inflammation and swelling around the pore making it appear smaller, once this inflammation subsides the pores do return to their normal size.
+In reality, what is happening is that the formula is acting as a skin irritant, causing inflammation and swelling around the pore, making it appear smaller; once this inflammation subsides, the pore will return to its normal size.

-Despite the huge amount of information I have studied on skincare over the years on this subject, I have yet to personally find one shred of scientific evidence that backs up the claim, that pores on the surface of the skin can be reduced, a subject I discuss in greater detail here.
+Despite the huge amount of information we have studied on skincare over the years, we have yet to find one shred of scientific evidence that backs up the claim that pores on the skin’s surface can be reduced, a subject we discuss in greater detail here.

-What’s more, if you decide to treat your skin with harsh astringents, this initially will give the impression that your skin is oil-free, but sadly this is only temporary, in reality, what will happen is that your skin will start to overproduce oil.
+What’s more, if you treat your skin with harsh astringents, this initiative will give the impression that your skin is oil-free.
+Still, sadly this is only temporary; in reality, what will happen is that your skin will start to overproduce oil.

-For instance, you could switch out your harsh toner for something more gentle, one that contains natural hydrosols such as Witch Hazel which has a temporary tightening and toning effect on the pores, that is gentle to your skin and won’t cause long term underlying sensitivity.
+You could switch out your harsh toner for something more gentle, one that contains natural hydrosols such as witch hazel, that has a temporary tightening and toning effect on your pores, that is gentle to your skin and won’t cause long-term underlying sensitivity.